dabeaz/curio/README.rst

 Questions and Answers
 ---------------------

-**Q: What is the point of Curio?**
+**Q: What is the point of the Curio project?**

-A: Curio is async programming, reimagined to be simpler, faster, and easier to reason about.
+A: Curio is async programming, reimagined as something smaller, faster, and easier to reason about.
+It is meant to be both educational and practical.

 **Q: Is Curio implemented using asyncio?**

-A: No. Curio is a standalone library.
-Although the core of the library uses the same basic machinery as ``asyncio`` to poll for I/O events, the internals of the library are completely different and far less complex.
+A: No. Curio is a standalone library directly created from low-level I/O primitives.

 **Q: Is Curio meant to be a clone of asyncio?**